mindstudio-ai/mindstudio-node/README.md

 # MindStudio

-JavaScript/TypeScript client library for MindStudio Serverless AI Functions.
+Client library for MindStudio AI Workers.
 Easily integrate and execute AI workflows in your applications with type-safe interfaces.

 ## Installation